malbiruk/frond/README.md

 3. **structured thinking space**
 	- you see the full picture: folders → dialogues → trees → branches → messages. context for the llm stays tight, but you don’t lose the broader map.

+chats with LLM as knowledge base instead of the usual ephemeral chats.

 ## why?

 interacting with LLMs is powerful — to learn, code, brainstorm, write — but most clients limit how you manage the conversation.